Shirlly/clean_text/README.md

 # clean_text

-This code is used to clean Tweets text files.
+This code is used to clean text with special symbols, especially for tweets.

-Cleansing includes:
+Cleaning includes:
-1) Removing urls
+1) Remove urls
+2) Remove hashtag sign #
+3) Remove account sign @
-2) Removing special symbols
+4) Remove special symbols

-3) Removing @ accounts before and end of the text
+Input: text files in directory
+Output: the same filenames and data format as input data in output directory

+Package version:  Python 2.7